Chana Masala. Those two words set my mouth watering before I can say them out loud.

 Chana Masala is a surefire crowd pleaser — no one who loves Indian food does not love this tangy, spicy, tomatoey dish.
 It is also a supremely healthy dish, packed with protein and fiber and low in fat.
 And for the time-starved cook Chana Masala can be a blessing, especially if you have the right ingredients on hand.

-I had shared a chana-masala-from-scratch recipe with you on this blog long ago, and that post includes a recipe for Bhatura, a delicious, puffy fried bread often served with Chana Masala.
+I had shared a recipe of Chana Masala made from scratch (including a recipe for the spice mix) with you on this blog long ago, and that post includes a recipe for Bhatura, a delicious, puffy fried bread often served with Chana Masala.
 This recipe is almost as good for half the trouble and time.
 The only thing you need to chop up is onions and coriander, if you are using it as a garnish.
 You do need ginger and garlic paste, but here’s a time-saving tip– if you cook Indian food often, take some time on a weekend or a slow night to make some ginger-garlic paste and store it in the refrigerator.Here’s a simple recipe for that:

 Now on to the main recipe, for my quick and easy Chana Masala.
 It’s a keeper.
 Our friend, Willis, a carnivore for sure, eyed it, proclaimed it “Bill Clinton food,” then proceeded to devour it anyway.

 - 3 cups cooked chickpeas (if you decide to take the long way and cook with dry garbanzo beans, soak them overnight and cook with enough water to cover until they are really tender.
 It should take about an hour or more.
 You want the cooked chickpeas to be mashable)

 - 3-4 cups vegetable stock (preferable) or water

 - 1 medium onion, finely chopped